-These are the common terminologies used in mutual fund.
+These are the common terminologies used in mutual funds.

 Mutual Fund